Bay Area Artistic

 Our Training Season

-We are an inclusive team specifically for athletes with disabilities (AWD).
-While we consider non disabled swimmers under certain circumstances, our program is designed for youths with disabilities/impairments.
-Swimmers with disabilities recieve priority enrollment into our team program as long they pass the assessement.
+While we consider non disabled novice swimmers (ages 8 to 15) under certain circumstances for our team, our program is primarily designed for youths with disabilities/impairments.
+Swimmers with disabilities (AWD) recieve priority enrollment into our team program as long they pass the assessement.(which includes ability to participate in monthly competitions, understanding of water safety and a positive attitude).

 Our program goals are long term athlete development for artistic swimming parasport competitions.